 Full Marks for Effort

 That night Hung Jen secretly meets with Shen Xiu, and asks him if he is the author of the gatha.
 Shen Xiu somewhat nervously acknowledges that it is, and asks Hung Jen for his honest opinion of it.
 Hung Jen responds kindly.
-He explains to Shen Xiu that he has reached the door of enlightenment, but has not yet entered it, and then spends time guiding him in self-inquiry and trying to point him beyond thought to the objective mind, the field of awareness in which thought arises.
+He explains to Shen Xiu that he has reached the door of Enlightenment, but has not yet entered it, and then spends time guiding him in self-inquiry and trying to point him beyond thought to the objective mind, the field of awareness in which thought arises.
 He then urges Shen Xiu to look within once again and to try to come up with another gatha that expresses the core insight that they have talked about.
 Again Hung Jen promises Shen Xiu that the Patriarchate will be passed to him if he can show that he is ready, and once again Shen Xiu finds himself tormented, unable come up with anything better.

 The Meeting of Abbot and Senior Monk

 The image of this meeting between Hung Jen and Shen Xiu is in some ways extremely touching.
-Clearly Hung Jen has feelings of great love, respect, gratitude, and appreciation for Shen Xiu, his favourite and most devoted student.
-They have a deep bond of friendship, an affection that is mutual.
-Although they are on different spiritual levels, they are co-workers, they share a vision: a vision of a developing a Buddhist culture in China; and a vision of salvation, of helping the men and women of China to find the peace of realisation – the end of suffering.
+Clearly Hung Jen has feelings of great love, respect, gratitude, and appreciation for Shen Xiu – his favourite and most devoted student.
+They have a deep bond of friendship, and an affection that is mutual.
+Although they are on different spiritual levels, they are co-workers, they share a vision: a vision of developing a Buddhist culture in China; and a vision of salvation, of helping the men and women of China to find the peace of realisation – the end of suffering.
 There is no doubt that Hung Jen would very much love to be able to pass the robe and bowl, the symbols of the Patriarchate, to Shen Xiu.

 Reflecting on this meeting between enlightened master and unenlightened senior student, a student of the Buddhist tradition cannot help but think of the Buddha’s relationship with Ananda, his student and personal companion throughout his years of teaching.
 Like Shen Xiu, Ananda was a brilliant student with a kind heart, a truly remarkable memory, and a very keen sense of the cultural and historical importance of the teachings and of the tradition, but he was unable to gain enlightenment while the Buddha was alive.
 It was only after Gautama’s death that Ananda found the Buddha within.